Cerchie/Cerchie/README.md

 # Welcome!

-I'm a [developer advocate](http://luciacerchie.dev) from the Southwestern US.
-I believe in a human-centered developer experience, in the teaching responsibility of developer advocates, and in the joy of learning.
+I'm a [software engineer](http://luciacerchie.dev) from the Southwestern US.
+I believe in a human-centered developer experience and in the joy of learning. ❇️

 I currently work at [Confluent](https://developer.confluent.io/).